This post may contain affiliate links. Please read my disclosure and privacy policy.

 • Preheat the oven to 350F (180C).
 Line a 9-inch (22.5 cm) square pan with parchment paper or foil.

-• In a medium bowl, whisk the coconut flour, flaxseed meal, sugar, baking powder and salt until blended.
+• In a medium bowl, whisk the coconut flour, flaxseed meal, coconut sugar, baking powder and salt until blended.

 • Bake in the preheated oven for 35 to 40 minutes or until golden brown and a toothpick inserted near the center comes out clean.